C.G. Jung’s Psychological Types

 Shift of Functions

-Jung’s insights into these eight types offer a generalized framework for understanding individuals’ psychological tendencies.
+Jung’s insights into these eight types offer a generalised framework for understanding individuals’ psychological tendencies.
 The lesser-valued functions, when forcibly repressed, can assert themselves in various ways, possibly through dreams, images, moods, or even psychological disturbances.
-Extremes can lead to neuroses, behavioral disorders, or mental illness.
+Extremes can lead to neuroses, behavioural disorders, or mental illness.

 However, it is essential to recognize the dynamic nature of these types.
 Over time, an individual’s preference for a particular attitude or function can shift, becoming a dominant habit.